mwcorley79/MPL/README.md

   <li> cmake .. -DCMAKE_INSTALL_PREFIX=../install </li>
   <li> make install </li>
  </ol>
- Steps for testing the MPL
+ Steps for testing the MPL library on Linux
  <ol>
   <li>  ... in the same terminal from the previous step, type the following commands </li>
   <li> cd ../MPLtest </li>